-To write this article, we have checked several forums and coordinated with people on social media to collect some handy ways to take care of your dogs during the fireworks.
+To write this article, we have checked several forums and coordinated with people on social media to collect some handy ways to take care of your dogs during the fireworks or thunderstorms.
 And we are grateful to everyone who shared their experience with us.

 So, without further ado, let’s find the best ways to comfort your dogs during the fireworks.
-And not only the fireworks, but you can also use these tips to calm them during the lightning, gunfires, and other loud noises.
+And not only fireworks, but you can also use these tips to calm them during lightning, gunfires, and other loud noises.

 Well, it may look weird, but it’s true.
 Exercise them as much as you can (not intensive exercise) during the day when the fireworks are expected in the night or the weather forecast has predicted a thunderstorm.
 A tired dog is more likely to sleep like a log and will not give you a tough time during the fireworks.

 Give them enough food and water before the fireworks:

-Your dog may not be able to eat his regular meal during the fireworks so let him eat his meal and drink as much water as they can before the fireworks start.
+Your dog may not be able to eat its regular meal during the fireworks so let it eat its meal and drink as much water as it can before the fireworks start.

-Also, during the fireworks, the anxious dog may drool and pant heavily, which results in dehydration, so, a fresh bowl of water should be available for them to take when needed.
+Also, during the fireworks, the anxious dog may drool & pant heavily, which results in dehydration, so, a fresh bowl of water should be available for them to take when needed.

 Distract your pup with a game:

-Try to engage your dog in some activity such as tug of war or any puzzle treat that will let him ignore the fireworks.
-Also, you can fill a KONG toy with peanut butter or any of his favorite food items which is a good idea to spend a couple of hours during the fireworks.
+Try to engage your dog in some activity such as tug of war or any puzzle treat that will let them ignore the fireworks.
+Also, you can fill a KONG toy with peanut butter or any of your dog’s favorite food items which is a good idea to spend a couple of hours during the fireworks.
 If possible, freeze the treats to increase the time of their distraction.